 We are currently seeking volunteers to help in the following areas:

-1950s Village Store – welcoming visitors and providing interpretation in our 1950s Village Store.
+1950s Village Store – welcoming visitors and providing interpretation in our characterful and nostalgic shop.
 We can provide all the information you need relating to this exhibition space.
 It’s a favourite with many visitors and we encourage them to leave us with memories of their local shop or use of the products on display.
 We also sell a small range of traditional sweets – popular with the ‘big kids’ too!

-Site Maintenance – helping keep our six acre site and twenty buildings in top shape to be enjoyed by thousands of visitors each year.
+Site Maintenance – helping keep our six acre site, gardens and twenty buildings in top-shape to be enjoyed by thousands of visitors each year.

 If you’d like to get involved, please contact Craig Irving (Operations Manager) on 01751 417367 or email [email protected]